Basic Concepts for System Design Interview Preparation

 As services grow and number of requests increases, system can become slow and performance may be affected.
 Scaling is the best way to address this issue, which involves increasing the capacity of system to handle more requests.
 There are two main ways to scale: horizontal scaling and vertical scaling.

-Horizontal scaling involves adding more servers to distribute requests.
-This allows system to handle more traffic by spreading it across multiple servers.
-On the other hand, vertical scaling increases the capacity of a single machine by upgrading it with more resources such as CPU, memory, and storage.
-This allows the system to handle more traffic by increasing the capacity of a single machine.
+Vertical scaling: Increasing the capacity of a single machine by upgrading its resources like CPU, RAM, etc. This allows the system to handle more traffic by increasing the capacity of a single machine.

 Caching

-Caching is an important technique that helps to improve the performance of a system by reducing its latency.
+Caching helps to improve the performance of a system by reducing its latency.
 It involves storing frequently used data in a cache so that it can be accessed quickly, instead of querying the database.
-However, implementing a cache also adds complexity to the system because it is important to maintain consistency between data stored in the cache and data stored in the main database.
+However, implementing a cache also adds complexity because it is important to maintain consistency between data in the cache and data in the main database.

-Cache memory is relatively expensive, so the size of cache must be limited.
-To ensure the best performance, various cache eviction algorithms, such as LIFO, FIFO, LRU, and LFU, are used to manage the cache.
+Cache is relatively expensive, so the size of cache will be limited.
+To ensure the best performance, various cache eviction algorithms like LIFO, FIFO, LRU, and LFU, are used to manage the cache.
 These algorithms determine which data should be removed from cache when space is needed.

 Consistent Hashing

-Consistent hashing is a widely used concept in distributed systems because it offers flexibility in scaling the application.
-It is an improvement over traditional hashing methods, which are ineffective for handling requests over a network.
+Consistent hashing is a widely used concept in distributed systems because it offers flexibility in scaling.
+It is an improvement over traditional hashing, which are ineffective for handling requests over a network.

-In consistent Hashing, users and servers are located in a virtual circular ring structure called a hash ring.
-The ring is considered infinite and can accommodate any number of servers, regardless of fixed allocation.
+In consistent hashing, users and servers are located in a virtual circular ring structure called a hash ring.
+The ring is considered infinite and can accommodate any number of servers.
 Servers are assigned random locations based on a hash function.
 This concept allows for efficient distribution of requests or data among servers.
-It helps us achieve horizontal scaling, which increases throughput and reduces latency of the application.
+It helps us achieve horizontal scaling, which increases throughput and reduces latency.

 CAP Theorem